 On the security front, the company offers free 256-bit SSL encryption that ensures your data will never be shared outside.
 The said encryption is set across the wide amount of servers owned by this best provider across the U.S and Europe.
 If you are a user who wants more connections for rapid downloads, the best value plan gives over 100 connections coupled with unlimited download limits.

-- Massive amount of binary and text retention
+- Best binary and text retention with great search results

 - Over 100,000 newsgroups